-Seed Wellness offers services to support the mental / emotional health of adults, children and teenagers / young adults across Beaconsfield and South Bucks.
+Seed Wellness offers mental health support services for adults, children and teenagers/young adults in Beaconsfield, Marlow and across South Bucks.

 According to the Mental Health Foundation, one in two adults will suffer from a mental health problem in our lifetimes.
 In fact, recent stats show that 1 in 10 of people in the UK are suffering from depression and anxiety, the most common mental health issues, with the prescription of anti-depressants rising by 47% in the last decade.